Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Tip #1 – Be Aware of your Surroundings

 No matter where you are, it’s always important to be aware of your surroundings.
-Those that wish to do harm are looking for those oblivious people that are face down in their phones.
-Look up, don’t keep headphones in both ears, and stay alert.
+Those who wish to do harm are looking for those oblivious people that are face down on their phones, or who look lost.
+Look up, don’t keep headphones in or on both ears, and stay alert.

 Tip #2 – Try to Avoid Being Out Alone at Night

 Most New Jersey towns are quite safe, even at night.
-But areas such as Atlantic City and Newark have a higher incidence of violent crime after dark and you’ll want to avoid being out alone at night.
+But areas such as Atlantic City and Newark have a higher incidence of violent crime after dark, so you’ll want to avoid being out alone at night.
+If you are, try to go out in groups and stay alert.

 Tip #3 – Keep Belongings In Sight

 Pickpockets and muggers like to prey on the unaware.
 Because of this, it’s a good idea to keep your belongings close to you.
 A good crossbody bag is a great investment.
-They come in many styles so that they can go with any activity or outfit.
-They also keep important items like your wallet and phone close to you.
+They come in many styles so they can go with any activity or outfit.
+They also keep important items like your wallet and phone close to you, preferably in zippered pockets.

 Tip #4 – Don’t Leave Belongings in Your Car